 Nature-based Solutions enhance and work with natural habitats to help people adapt to the effects of change and disasters.
 Key examples include the restoration of coastal ecosystems to protect communities from storm surges and erosion, agroforestry to stabilise crop yields in drier climates, and forest restoration to regulate water supplies and protect communities from flooding and landslides.
-Nature-based Solutions can provide the most cost-effective way of adapting to climate change whilst also protecting the ecosystems on which we depend.
+Nature-based Solutions to climate change are often low cost and low risk whilst also protecting the ecosystems on which we depend.
+To learn more, please read our evidence brief.

 This is a new programme of research, policy advice and education aimed at increasing the implementation of Nature-based Solutions through the application of science.
 Current work focuses on collating scientific information on Nature-based Solutions for climate change adaptation and making this more accessible to decision makers through this platform.
 We also assess the role of Nature-based Solutions in climate change policy, with a focus on the adaptation plans of all signatories of the Paris Agreement.
 The goal is to facilitate the process by which climate pledges are revised and to scale up the role of Nature-based Solutions.
 This platform will continue to grow with more studies, policy guidance and functionalities to help rapidly access and locate the most relevant evidence.
 We welcome feedback.